BonnieSE/python/README.md

 **Day 33**: Learned to test data.

 **Day 34**: Begin with the road to Data Science, learned to visualize a list of data points.

+**Day 35**: Starting with plotting a simple line graph, and correcting the plot and adding details to the plot.